Alliance College

-Alliance College was an independent, liberal arts college located in Cambridge Springs, Pennsylvania, offering a special program in Polish and Slavic languages (cf Slavistics).
+Alliance College was an independent, liberal arts college located in Cambridge Springs, Pennsylvania, offering a special program in Polish and Slavic languages (i.e., Slavistics).
 It was originally an academy at the high school level.
-In the 1920s it added a junior college degree.
+In the 1920s, it added a junior college degree.
 From 1948 until its closing in 1987, the college was an accredited four-year co-educational liberal arts institution.
-Student matriculation peaked at 629 in 1968, but was usually much lower.
+Student matriculation peaked at 629 in 1968 but was usually much lower.
+By 1987, it was 176.